 Suffering from eczema can be quite difficult and overwhelming.

-While severe eczema may require a doctor’s attention and a prescription of topical steroids, this condition can normally be greatly improved with a combination of self-care and the natural remedies I listed above.
+While severe eczema may require a doctor’s attention and a prescription of topical steroids, this condition can normally be greatly improved with a combination of self-care and natural remedies I listed above.

 Thanks for stopping by!
 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.